 Reid v Michigan Property & Casualty Guaranty Association is a short, 3-page, unpublished opinion from the Michigan Court of Appeals.
-Those 3 pages provide plaintiff’s trial attorneys one clear message: don’t be afraid of a fraud defense.
+Those 3 pages provide the plaintiff’s trial attorneys one clear message: don’t be afraid of fraud defense.

 In Reid, the Plaintiff, Pansy Reid, had suffered serious injury from an auto accident on November 14, 2012.
 She filed a First-Party no-fault insurance claim against American Fellowship Mutual Insurance Company (AFMIC), and it’s successor in interest Michigan Property & Casualty Guaranty Association (Michigan P&C) based on the policy of her son-in-law, Philip Parham.

 Pansy had lived with Philip and her daughter Melissa Parham for several years before the accident.
 But when Philip filed his application for insurance in 2008 and 2009, he didn’t name Pansy as an “additional licensed residents” in the household or “additional drivers” of the vehicles.